• Bloglovin

 (Don’t tell anyone that I was secretly envious he’d thought of it first.)

-A few weeks ago, my blogger friend Jennifer of Kirbie’s Cravings sent me a copy of her new cookbook, 5-Minute Mug Cakes and now I’ll never have an excuse for skipping dessert again (Thanks Jennifer!).
-I’m a huge fan of desserts that satisfy your sweet tooth cravings in just minutes (and don’t require filling an old Nutella jar up with ice cream).
+A few weeks ago, my blogger friend Jennifer of Kirbie's Cravings sent me a copy of her new cookbook, 5-Minute Mug Cakes and now I'll never have an excuse for skipping dessert again (Thanks Jennifer!).
+I'm a huge fan of desserts that satisfy your sweet tooth cravings in just minutes.

-It’s no surprise that this chocolate mochi mug cake is the first one from her gluten-free section to catch my eye.
-To give you a clear picture of how deep my love of mochi runs, the three things we currently stockpile in our house are toilet paper, paper towels, and bags of sweet rice flour (for making mochi).
+It's no surprise that this chocolate mochi mug cake is the first one from her gluten-free section to catch my eye.
+To give you a clear picture of how deep my love of mochi runs, the three things we currently stockpile in our house are toilet paper, paper towels, and bags of sweet rice flour for making this Matcha Butter Mochi Cake and my delicious Chocolate Mochi Donuts.

 I’ve been down for the count with a persistent cough for the past week.
 On the up side, it comes with a gravelly voice that makes everything I say come across super sexy.
 “Do you want to eat this mug cake, honey?” suddenly sounds so seductive.
 I bet you want to eat it now too, right?